krishna-waidande/krishna-waidande.github.io/Multiple_Apache.md

 ```

-+ Change the ```port.conf``` file which is present in /etc/apache2-server2, Below i am attaching screenshot of my port.conf file.
++ Change the ```port.conf``` file which is present in /etc/apache2-server2, Below I am giving screenshot of my port.conf file.

 ```